Pradl & Amras

 Things to know about Pradl

 The name Pradl probably goes back to the Latin expression Pratellumwhich refers to a Roman settlement in the area.
 According to the Innsbruck city chronicle, the name Pradl was first mentioned in a document in 1178.
 Until the industrialisation of the 19th century, Pradl was a collection of farms to the east of Innsbruck.
 In the 19th century, when the cotton spinning mill Herrburger und Rhomberg (1839), the Epp soap factory (1885) and the gasworks (1859), the village grew rapidly.
 In 1900, what is now Innsbruck's largest district already had around 2000 inhabitants.
 The gasworks on the site of today's Rapoldipark in particular changed the face of Pradl.
-The nearby railway station also contributed to Pradl's growth and change.
-The town had grown to its limits and the village had become the most important location for energy and infrastructure.
-In 1861, the town began to be lit with gas lights.
-Over 500 gas lights lit Innsbruck at the turn of the century.
+By the time the railway station was built, the town had grown to its limits and the village had become the most important location for energy and infrastructure.
+In 1861, the town began to be illuminated with gas lights.
+At the turn of the century, Innsbruck was lit by over 500 gas lights.
 More and more kitchens were also fuelled by gas.
-The main problem with gas production was that it was produced by burning coal.
+The main problem with gas production was that it was achieved by burning coal.
 Smoke and dust polluted the air right next to the houses and farms.
 While Innsbruck benefited from industrialisation, Pradl mainly felt the negative aspects of it: overpopulation, rapid transformation of the social fabric and dirt were the consequences of this development.
 The village was unable to enjoy the positive aspects of modernisation.
 Despite the growth, there was a lack of money to upgrade the infrastructure.
 There were hardly any sewers, roads, schools, health care or even public transport.
-The drinking water was still spreading typhus in the 20th century and there was little or no sign of modernisation.
+The drinking water was still spreading typhoid in the 20th century and there was little or no sign of modernisation.

 Things to know about Amras